adrims10/Proyecto2-EDA-Ingresos-Publicos-Brasil/README.English.md

 # 🗂️ Project Structure
 We have created an environment called Webscraping for the following project.

     ├── notebooks/                  # Jupyter notebooks where you can find:
                                   1.Data preparation file
                                   2.Cleaning file
                                   3.Analysis and visualization file
     ├── src/                       # CSV reading support

-├─ Datos                         # Data, CSV files of the study

-├─ Presentation-conclusions      # Conclusions and presentation file

-├── README.md                    # Project description
+    ├─  Datos                      # Data, CSV files of the study ├─  Presentacion-conclusiones  # Conclusions and presentation file ├── README.md                  # Project description
     ├── README.md                  # Project description in English

 # 🛠️ Installation and Requirements
 NumPy: https://numpy.org/doc/